Could 'bankrupt' Birmingham sell assets to raise funds?

 This is called a "capitalisation direction" and can come through the exceptional financial support the council is seeking from the government.

-Max Caller, a former non-executive director of Birmingham City Council, who was appointed in 2019 to try and help it deal with historical financial problems, said the sale of assets is what Slough has used to help ease its problems after it filed a section 114.
+Max Caller, a former non-executive director of Birmingham City Council, who was appointed in 2019 to try to help it deal with historical financial problems, said the sale of assets is what Slough has used to help ease its problems after it filed a section 114.

 "What actually happens then is that the asset sales are applied to paying back the debt and then to any outstanding debt, which reduces the debt charge the authority is paying," he said.